-Where provision has been made in the furniture to install a head unit similar in appearance to that fitted in the dashboard of a car.
+Provision has been made in the furniture for your dealer to install a provided head unit similar in appearance to that fitted in the dashboard of a car.
 The unit operates as a CD player and FM/AM radio.
 In addition MP3 files stored on a CD can be read and played by the unit.
-An auxiliary input on the front of the unit allows a separate MP3 player to be connected from that player's headphone socket.
-(A separate lead may be required).

 Speakers mounted in the front locker of the caravan are connected to this head unit for a stereo sound output.
-A retractable AM/FM aerial on the side of the caravan, enables reception of radio stations.
+A retractable AM/ FM aerial on the side of the caravan, enables reception of radio stations.